Srinadh0219/GenAI-Gallery/README.md

-Project Title
+1. Project Title

 GenAIGallery – AI-Powered Image Generation & Sharing Platform (MERN Stack)

-Problem Statement
+2.Problem Statement

 With the rise of generative AI, users lack a simple, unified platform to generate high-quality AI images, store them efficiently, and explore or share creations in a community-driven gallery.
 Existing tools are either complex, fragmented, or lack scalability and user-friendly design.

-Solution Overview
+3.Solution Overview

 GenAIGallery is a full-stack MERN application that enables users to: